kubernetes/website/content/en/docs/tasks/configure-pod-container/quality-service-pod.md

 a pod running in a Guaranteed QoS class is assigned to a node that has enough resources to fulfill its resource requests.
 A pod running in a Guaranteed QoS class can make use of exclusive CPUs  thanks to the [static](/docs/tasks/administer-cluster/cpu-management-policies/#static-policy) CPU management policy.

-When a node becomes [out of resource](/docs/tasks/administer-cluster/out-of-resource/), QoS classification helps kubelet to prioritize pods when the node needs to reclaim resources or when `oom_killer` needs to kill containers.
-If the `Guaranteed` pod uses memory resource lower than the requested resource, the pod has the lowest priority to be [evicted](/docs/tasks/administer-cluster/out-of-resource/#evicting-end-user-pods) by kubelet.
+When a node becomes [out of resource](/docs/tasks/administer-cluster/out-of-resource/), QoS classification helps the kubelet to prioritize Pods when the node needs to reclaim memory.
+The kubelet orders pods by their usage of memory, so if the `Guaranteed` pod uses memory resource lower than the requested resource, then the kubelet ranks pods by their [`priorityClass`](/docs/concepts/configuration/pod-priority-preemption/) and then by the percentage of requested resource usage, the lowest in the ranking has the least chance to be [evicted](/docs/tasks/administer-cluster/out-of-resource/#evicting-end-user-pods) by kubelet.
-The kubelet score container based on their QoS classification a `oom_score_adj` score and `oom_killer` uses `oom_score_adj` and the percentage of container usage of memory in the node to calculate `oom_score` for the container.
+The kubelet scores container based on their QoS classification and their `oom_score_adj` score.
+On Linux, there is out-of-memory process killing kernel task.
+The out-of-memory kernel task pays attention to `oom_score_adj` and the percentage of container usage of memory in the node to calculate `oom_score` for the container.
 So when the node experiences a system OOM event before kubelet to take action, the `oom_killer` scores a container `oom_score` and kills the container on the node with highest `oom_score` in this case Guaranteed pod has the lowest `oom_score_adj`